MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/joinoperator.md

 ### inner- and innerunique-join operator flavors

-The **inner-join**, outputs a row for every combination of matching rows from the left and the right, without left key deduplications.
+**Inner-join** outputs a row for every combination of matching rows from the left and the right, without left key deduplications.
 The output will be a cartesian product of left and right keys.

 **Example of inner-join**